AdobeDocs/commerce-learn.en/help/developer/intro-backend-1-1.md

 thumbnail: 36191.jpeg
 activity: use
 ---

-# Unit 1.1: Introduction to Commerce for developers
+# [!DNL Commerce] for developers - Overview

-Commerce is a highly customizable e-commerce platform and content management system that is primarily used to build online storefronts or websites for selling merchandise.
+[!DNL Commerce] is a highly customizable e-commerce platform and content management system that is primarily used to build online storefronts or websites for selling merchandise.

-In this unit:
+In this video:

-- Basics of the platform from the perspective of several audiences merchants, web store developers, integrators.
+- Basics of the platform from the perspective of several audiences: merchants, web store developers, and integrators

 ## Video content